pnarwa/nano-capstone/README.md

 ## Results<a name="results"></a>
 The link to the GitHub repository is available [here](https://github.com/pnarwa/nano-capstone)<br />
-The links to the blog posts related to this implementation is available at:
+The links to the blog posts related to the implementation are available at:
 - [The Magnificent Rainforests]
 - [Tracking Deforestation with CNNs]